SEI-SEA-1-25/react-todo-list/README.md

 Next Build the form.
 It will need two inputs, one for text input and the other for form submission.

 * the form's `onSubmit` should be given `handleNewItemSubmit` to call back on form submission.
-* The text input's onChange should be given `handleNewItemChange` to call back when the user types
+* The text input's onChange should be given `handleNewItemChange` to call back when the user types something

 <details>
   <summary>Whats this form supposed to look like?</summary>